Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Deligne's category

 Now we identify $\rm{Shv}_c(\eta; \Z/\ell^n\Z)$ with $\rm{Mod}^{\rm{disc}, \rm{coh}}_{\Z/\ell^n\Z[G_\eta]}$ the category of finite (equivalently, coherent) discrete $\Z/\ell^n\Z$-modules with a continuous $\Z/\ell^n\Z$-linear action of $G_\eta$.
 Say $\F$ corresponds to

-Continuity of action implies that stabilizer of each point is non-empty open.
-Thus, the finiteness assumption implies that there is a non-empty open subgroup $U\subset G$ that acts trivially on $V$ finishing the proof. \end{proof}
+Continuity of the action implies that the stabilizer of each point is an open subgroup.
+Thus, the finiteness assumption implies that there is an open subgroup $U\subset G$ that acts trivially on $V$ finishing the proof. \end{proof}